9aia/thal/pm/ROADMAP.md

 - Add good field placeholders
 - Add onboarding
 - Add "About Thal" in help section in settings
+- Open character info by clicking on the AI warning item in the contact view
 - Add view about how Thal works

 ### v0.5.0 - Sharing